-I recently started a pinterest board for Coffee and Tea because my love for caffine and tea tasting has just reached a whole new level.
+I recently started a Pinterest board for Coffee and Tea because my love for caffeine and tea tasting has just reached a whole new level.
 But the focus of this post is for my love of tea and all the benefits I reap from the many flavours.
-Tea for me is very difference from coffee.
+Tea for me is very different from coffee.
 I often take my coffee the same way – with lots of creamer and sugar.
 But for tea, it’s more versatile; I like having it with or without creamer or sugar and I love having it day or night, warms my body during cold rainy mornings and helps me have a better sleep at night.
 What other benefits can tea do for you?
 I’ve compiled it all into a list.

 Tea is an aromatic beverage prepared by pouring boiling water over cured leaves of the Camellia Seninsis Plant.
 In 2737 BC, legend has it that tea was discovered by the Chinese Emperor Shan Nong who was sitting underneath a tree waiting for his water to boil when leaves fell into it.
 Since then, tea was used for remedies due to its medical benefits and is now consumed regularly worldwide.

 Black teas are fully oxidized.
 Black teas brew a liquor from reddish brown to dark brown and are the most popular type of tea in the Western world.
 Black teas range from 40 – 60 milligrams of caffeine per 8 oz cup.

 White teas are the least processed of all.
 They release the least amount of caffeine, generally ranging from 10-15 milligrams per 8 oz cup.
 Almost all white teas hail from Fujian Province, China.

 Green tea leaves plucked in the morning are ready to be brewed in a pot the same night.
 The bypass of oxidation allows green tea to retain most of its natural dark green colour, tannins, vitamin C, chlorophyll and minerals.
 The taste of green tea is therefore more astringent and subtler than oolong or black tea.